 Cyberwoman: My first question is HOW THE HECK DID IANTO MOVE HIS ANDROID GIRLFRIEND AND THE MACHINE THAT TURNED HER INTO A HALF ROBOT WITHOUT ANYONE NOTICING?
 I can believe that he brought the machine in pieces, but how did he bring her without anyone noticing?
 Second, why didn't they find about this earlier?
 I would think that an organization like this would make regular inspections on their rooms to check if there's anything wrong or missing (Even a wet cardboard box has more security than them).

 Smallworld: I don't think that having the team blaming Jack is being idiots, just pissed off because they couldn't save the girl.
-But I still calll them idiots for hating him when the fairies threatened to destroy Earth if they didn't give them the girl.
+But I still call them idiots for hating him when the fairies threatened to destroy Earth if they didn't give them the girl.
 I mean, seriously guys?
-Would you rather kill all humankind because of a single little girl?
+Would you rather kill all mankind because of a single little girl?

 Greek Bearing Gifts: Tosh got laid with a woman who really was a criminal alien who lied to her, killed a lot of people and wanted to go back to her planet to avoid punishment.
 Alright, she didn't knew that at the time, but she's still an idiot for bringing her to Torchwood without telling anyone so she could get back her teleporter and go back home.
 Anyone else would think it's dangerous because she could use you to steal anything important and/or dangerous, but as I exposed, the guys from Torchwood are idiots.